Trout are often thought of as active, hard fighting fish. We often see them raising to the surface to gently swallow a hatching mayfly..

 This question does differ based on the species of trout.
 Rainbow trout tend to be more active during the day, especially in the early morning and dusk.

-While Brown trout are nocturnal hunters, in some wild populations of brown trout they do the majority of their feeding between midnight and 6 am and are less active during the afternoon.
+While Brown trout are nocturnal hunters, in some heavily pressured wild populations of brown trout they do the majority of their feeding between midnight and 6 am and are less active during the afternoon.

 During the winter, trout are also more sluggish during the coldest part of the day.
 This is typically in the early morning.